hashicorp/terraform/internal/command/jsonformat/README.md

 while the surrounding list renderer is providing the indentation, the symbol and the line ending commas.

-##### Implementing new change types
+##### Implementing new diff types

-To implement a new change type, you must implement the internal Renderer functionality.
-To do this you create a new implementation of the `change/renderer.go`, make sure it accepts all the data you need, and implement the `Render` function (and any other additional render functions that may exist).
+To implement a new diff type, you must implement the internal Renderer functionality.
+To do this you create a new implementation of the `computed.DiffRenderer`, make sure it accepts all the data you need, and implement the `RenderHuman` function (and any other additional render functions that may exist).

 Some changes publish warnings that should be displayed alongside them.
 If your new change has no warnings you can use the `NoWarningsRenderer` to avoid